Get started with server-side tagging¶

 Overview¶

-Now that we have a fully deployed server Google Tag Manager container, it’s time to start using it.
-There are two things we need to do:
+Now that we have a fully deployed server Google Tag Manager container, it's time to start using it.
+There are two things you need to do:

 -

-Setup the client to send data to the server container: we need to change our website’s tag configurations to point to our new domain, instead of sending data directly to 3rd party services.
+Set up the client to send data to the server container: change your website's tag configurations to point to your new domain, instead of sending data directly to third-party services.

 -

-Use consent signals in the server container: we need to make the service-level consent signals available to the server, so they can be used in trigger conditions for tags and transformations.
+Use consent signals in the server container: make the service-level consent signals available to the server, so they can be used in trigger conditions for tags and transformations.

 Looking at the diagram for server-side tagging, you may notice that there's a single connection going from the client to the server, through Google Analytics 4 (GA4).
 That is because the cleanest and easiest to maintain setup is to consolidate data flow under a single stream, and then trigger tags for different services on the server container.

-Configure web GTM with GA4 as the client-to-server data stream¶
+Configure web GTM with Google Analytics as the client-to-server data stream¶

 -

-(Optional) If you don’t already one, you should create a web container in Google Tag Manager.
-It’s very similar to the process described above, but you should select the Web container type.
-Make sure to deploy it to your page following the instructions displayed in GTM.
+(Optional) If you don't already one, create a web container in Google Tag Manager.
+It's very similar to the process described above, but make sure to select the Web container type.
+Deploy it to your page following the instructions displayed in GTM.

 -

-(Optional) We will use GA4 as the data stream, which needs the Google tag deployed to the website.
-If you don’t already have it, add the Google Tag to your web container, set your Measurement ID, and set the Firing Trigger to Initialization - All Pages
+(Optional) This example will use Google Analytics as the data stream, which needs the Google tag deployed to the website.
+If you don't already have it, add the Google Tag to your web container, set your Measurement ID, and set the Firing Trigger to Initialization - All Pages

 -